Oakfield School

 • Accompanying children and parents on visits if necessary-to the doctors/CAMHS

-• Carrying out home visits when appropriate
+• Carrying out home/welfare visits when appropriate

 • Providing parenting strategies/skills on a 1:1 when required within the home.